benbria/object-spy/README.md

     subObj = obj.subObj
     obj.magicNumber = obj.magicNumber
     obj.magicNumber = subObj.none
+    # Spying on functions results in many 'info' and 'warn'
+    # messages because built-in function properties cannot be wrapped.
+    # Rather than hardcode a list of built-in properties to avoid wrapping,
+    # the library attempts to wrap all properties and logs when
+    # it doesn't work.
+This behaviour was chosen in order
+    # to be more future-proof.
-    obj.magicNumber += 1
+    obj.magicNumber += obj.triple(obj.notOwnProperty)
     console.log "Got message from referrer: %s", subObj.referer

+# Prepare a spy object
+# (this is destructuring assignment syntax)
+{wrapped: spy, getObservationsPromise} = objectSpy.watch obj, {
+    prototypeWrappingDepth: -1
+    # Note that this leaves other options with default values
+}
 # Find out how the object is used directly
-# (this is destructuring assignment syntax)
-{wrapped: spy, getObservationsPromise} = objectSpy.watch obj
+processObj spy

 # There is also a `getObservations` method
 # which takes a callback, instead of returning a promise.
-processObj spy
+promisedData = getObservationsPromise()

 # Format usage data as a table of sequential events
-promisedData = getObservationsPromise()
 logStyleReporter = objectSpy.reporters.logStyle()
 logStyleReporter.getReportAsString(promisedData).then( (report) ->
     console.log "Log-style report:"